The Art of Networking

-Networking is essential to your job search and to your career.
-The idea is to develop a network of people who share information to help each other.
-It is the best strategy for finding the hidden job market.
+Networking is essential to your career.
+The idea is to develop contacts within your industry who can help you in your job search.
+It is the best strategy for finding communications jobs.

 Networking has other benefits.
-You are creating a community of people who provide emotional support and information that will help each other.
-You will also learn about new positions appropriate for your skill sets and experience.
+You are creating a community of people who can provide emotional support and with whom you can exchange information..

 - Networking is a planned and ongoing effort

-- Set goals and develop strategies for achieving them
+- You should set goals and develop strategies for achieving them

 - Evaluate how well your plan is working, and make changes as necessary